What's the #1 Business Result you MUST achieve?

 “You can literally spend your whole day reacting to problems and never have any time for cold calling and prospecting,” he observed.

-Hill has learned to see Salesforce CRM for what it really is – a powerful system that helps sales professionals be much more effective at what they already want to do…Sell.
+Hill has learned to see Salesforce for what it really is – a powerful system that helps sales professionals be much more effective at what they already want to do - sell.

 Hill described one example of the kind of success his team experienced during the sales play and hopes to replicate many times in the future.
 As he tells it: